farsil/null/README.md

 ## Credits
 This repository is heavily inspired by https://github.com/guregu/null.
-I originarily wanted to create a fork of that repository, but since there are critical incompatibilities of interfaces and behavior, I decided to start from scratch.
+I originally wanted to create a fork of that repository, but since there are critical incompatibilities of interfaces and behavior, I decided to start from scratch.